 What do roosters symbolise?
 Is a rooster good luck?
 What is the spiritual meaning of a rooster?

-A rooster (or cockerel as it is otherwise known) is a male chicken (as opposed to the hen), and it has great significance or meaning in China where it is one of the twelve signs of the Chinese zodiac.
+A rooster (or cockerel as it is otherwise known) is a male chicken (as opposed to the hen), and it has great significance in Portugal and special meaning in China where it is one of the twelve signs of the Chinese zodiac.
+We occasionally have some Lucky Rooster ceramics in our SHOP online.

 To the Chinese, the Rooster symbolises honesty, confidence and fortitude.
 People born in the Years of the Rooster are said to be smart and earnest.
 The next Year of the Rooster is 2029.
 Does this mean that these people will have to wait until then to attract good luck?
 No. Roosters can be lucky outside of their years, but 2029 is said to bring them prosperity and wealth too.